ElrondCity/UtilitiesGenerator/README.md

 `source interaction.sh`
 You can now deploy you contract by typing
 `deploy`
-followed by your contract's contructor arguments, if any.
+followed by your contract's contrusctor arguments, if any.

 Once your contract deployed, update the ADDRESS variable in the script and run again
 `source interaction.sh`